nuxt/website-v2/content/en/blog/creating-blog-with-nuxt-content.md

 ## Generating our content

-If we now want to deploy our amazing new blog we can run the `nuxt build` and `nuxt export` command.
-The `nuxt build` command will build our app adding all our webpack assets and creating .js bundles for us.
-We can then run the `nuxt export` command which will export our html, css, js and images as static assets.
+If we now want to deploy our amazing new blog we can run the `nuxt generate` command which will build our app adding all our webpack assets and creating .js bundles for us and then export our html, css, js and images as static assets.
 You will also notice that we didn't have to add a routes property or do anything to get our new page as the **crawler** will crawl all links for us and generate our dynamic routes for us.

-We can then use the `nuxt serve` command which will serve our production ready static site so we can see it in our browser before deploying.
+We can then use the `nuxt start` command which will serve our production ready static site so we can see it in our browser before deploying.

-By separating our content from our build it means we can now add a new markdown page and this time we only need to run `nuxt export` and we will see our new page with our new content in seconds.
-We only need to run `nuxt build` if we are modifying our .vue pages or components or anything that is not in our content folder.
+With nuxt generate if only our content changes it means the `nuxt generate` command will only export the static pages and will not go through webpack to rebuild the site meaning our content will be updated in seconds.

 ## Conclusion